storj/docs/app/(docs)/object-mount/macos/user-guide/page.md

 {% tabs %}

 {% tab label="Monterey (12) & Older" %}
-For **older macOS versions** (Monterey and prior) you will find the macFUSE extension at the bottom of the **System Preferences** window:
+For macOS versions Monterey and prior, you will find the macFUSE extension at the bottom of the **System Preferences** window:

 ![](https://link.us1.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/om-docs/om-mac-macfuse-preferences-01.jpg)

-Click the macFUSE icon to see options to update and/or uninstall macFUSE:
+Click the macFUSE icon to see options to **update** and/or **uninstall** macFUSE:

 ![](https://link.us1.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/om-docs/om-mac-macfuse-preferences-02.jpg)
 {% /tab %}